mmitropolitsky/SpringBootArchitecture/README.md

-[Spring Framework](https://spring.io/) for Java was born in February 2003 after [Rod Johnson](https://twitter.com/springrod)'s book Expert One-on-One J2EE Design and Development [6] was published.
+[Spring Framework](https://spring.io/) for Java was born in February 2003 after [Rod Johnson](https://twitter.com/springrod)'s book Expert One-on-One J2EE Design and Development [1] was published.
 In his book, the author described how a scalable high-quality application can be developed without Enterprise JavaBeans (EJB) framework using dependency injection in addition to ordinary java classes.
 Over the years, one of the most criticized aspects of the Spring Framework was the complex dependency management handled by massive XML configuration files.

-[Spring Boot](https://spring.io/projects/spring-boot) was launched in April 2014 resolving the problem of complex XML configurations by having three notable features that makes it both unique and easy to use:
+[Spring Boot](https://spring.io/projects/spring-boot) was launched in April 2014 resolving the problem of complex XML configurations by having three notable features that make it both unique and easy to use:

 * **intelligent auto-configuration** - setting the application based on the surrounding environment and information provided by the developer

 *  **stand-alone** - eliminating the need of deploying to a web server or any other special environment by embedding Tomcat, Jetty or Undertow servers directly

 * **opinionated** - saving developer's time by configuring the most popular libraries by default in the most standard way

-Due to the power of creating Spring-based applications that can "just run", Spring Boot's popularity grew faster.
+Due to the power of creating Spring-based applications that can "just run," Spring Boot's popularity grew faster.
 Spring Boot is being used by many large companies such as [Netflix](https://hub.packtpub.com/netflix-adopts-spring-boot-as-its-core-java-framework/), [American Express](https://www.linkedin.com/jobs/view/engineer-java-web-app-dev-spring-boot-at-american-express-613972702/),